MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuitdevice.md

 ## -remarks

-An AcxFactoryCircuits represents a partial audio path to a user perceived audio device (speakers, mic, etc.).
-An AcxFactoryCircuits aggregates zero or ‘n’ AcxElements-like objects.
-By default, AcxElements are ‘connected’ in the same order of assembly.
+An AcxFactoryCircuit represents a factory object capable of creating an ACXCIRCUIT on demand.
+A driver can register one or more ACXFACTORYCIRCUIT with ACX, this action let ACX know that the driver is capabile of creating ACXCIRCUITs of a well defined type.
+ACX invokes the ACXFACTORYCIRCUIT's callbacks when it detects that an audio path requires one of the factory provided ACXCIRCUITs.

+The ACXFACTORYCIRCUIT object supports dynamic ACXCIRCUITs, this means that each ACXCIRCUIT created by the factory is associated with a WDFDEVICE and these two objects have the same lifetime.

-An AcxCircuit has a dedicated WDF queue.
+An AcxFactoryCircuit has a dedicated WDF queue.
 For more information about WDF queues, see [Framework Queue Objects](/windows-hardware/drivers/wdf/framework-queue-objects)

 ### Example